quelea-projection/Quelea/README.md

 Please note that if we can't recreate a bug, then we can't fix it, so providing as much information as you can here is very important.

-## I've got other questions / I'd like to suggest a feature
-[We have a Google group that you're welcome to use to ask questions](https://groups.google.com/forum/#!forum/quelea-discuss).
-The group is frequented by many Quelea users and the developers, so you may be able to get answers and input here from a variety of people.

 ## I'd like to contribute
 Great!
 Please see our specific [contributing guidelines](CONTRIBUTING.md) for more information.